-5 "By which he was sanctified", that's what the Text says.
+5 "By which he was sanctified", that is what the Text says.
 "His people" presumably refers to people who belong to Him.
 Verse 31 is not talking about the ordinary consequences of ordinary sin-the clear implication is that God is especially unhappy!
+To "trample the Son of God under foot" refers to a public repudiation in insulting terms; the reference is to a former Christian who is in open rebellion against God.